balisujohn/localpilot/README.md

 A very simple vscode extension for using codellama via oobabooga text generation webui.

+## How to use
+There's no vsix file for this, the way I run it is by opening the top level folder of the repo in vscodium(alternatively vscode), then from the `Run` menu selecting `Start Debugging`.
+A contribution to provide a vsix file or strategy to generate it would be welcome, since I'm not sure how to generate one from this template-derived repo.

 ## Features

 You select the text that is to be the prompt, then you call the "extendSelection" command and 10 characters are generated with codellama and appended.